 Communications and Partnerships (Memberships and Finance)

-Robin works on a-n’s campaign production and has been with the company since 2001.
-Based in Newcastle, and working part-time, his role involves administration of the membership, and assisting with broader financial duties.
-He is also a PhD student at Newcastle University’s Media & Cultural Studies department.
-He is currently writing an archival history of the specialist publishing sector, which examines videogaming as both a cultural industry and as a social practice.
+Robin works on a-n’s campaign production team part-time, based in Newcastle his role involves administration of the membership and assisting with broader financial duties.
+He is also a recent PhD graduate from Newcastle University and a freelance researcher.
+Interested in the relationship between culture and the press he has written an archival history of the specialist videogaming magazine, which examines gaming as both a cultural industry and a form of social practice.

 Lucy works with a-n as an advisor in professional development provision for the organisation’s membership.
 She also has an advisory role with Artquest and is currently Visiting Practitioner at Wimbledon College of Art (UAL).
 Lucy initially trained and practised as an artist, graduating from Norwich School of Art in 1989.
 From 1996 to 1999 she was curator at the artist-led space The Commercial Gallery and Commercial Too (London).
 From 2000 to 2005 she worked for SPACE Studios (London) and became their Director of Arts Training and Resources and Co-Director of Exhibitions.
 In 2006 she formed Day + Gluckman, a curating partnership with Eliza Gluckman, who have since worked with over 200 artists in diverse environments, from Museum-based exhibitions to collaborations with old master dealers.